paulk-asert/MakeTestingGroovy/README.md

 ---------------

 Firstly, clone this repo from github.

-At the command prompt with Java in the path, type `./gradlew idea`.
-(Windows users just use `gradlew idea`.)
-Now, open the generated `MakeTestingGroovy.ipr` in IntelliJ IDEA and run the "test" examples from within IntelliJ IDEA unless otherwise noted in individual projects README files.
+From Intellij:

+* Open the build.gradle file in the root directory
+* Select 'Open as project'
+* Accept all the default settings in the options dialog.

 Eclipse users might want to try `./gradlew eclipse` but this isn't fully tested.